Now You See Me (1 & 2)

 The film uses lots of flashy photography and editing effects, but the story relies on the concept that magic tricks are real, even going full-on Inception (qv) for some scenes as it attempts to convince the audience that hypnotism can be achieved by simple snap of the fingers.

 The suspension of disbelief could be upheld however, if it weren't for an incredulous ending, complete with a plot twist which truly is God from the machine.
-Enjoyable enough if you accept that the film's writer and director are actually mocking your intellect with this nonsense.
+Enjoyable enough if you accept that the screenwriter and director are actually mocking your intellect with this nonsense.

 NOW YOU SEE ME 2 (12)